magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/tuya.md

 ### Uplink message

-Once ThingsBoard **Tuya Integration** has been created, you must disconnect Smart Plug from power and reconnect.
+Once IoT Hub **Tuya Integration** has been created, you must disconnect Smart Plug from power and reconnect.
 The device will send an uplink message with telemetry and attributes to the integration

 Go to **Device Groups** -> **All** you should find your device  provisioned by the Integration.
 In my case it is - **SmartPlug268970**.